EricThomson/gigadetector/readme.md

     python gigaviewer.py

 Then just click `n` to move to the next image in the set and `Esc` to close the viewer.
 This viewer is helpful to just make sure the bounding boxes match up to the images, and should be enough to get started with how to integrate OpenCV with gigadetector.

 ## Applying to new images
 If you want to get started running these algorithms on your own data, then I would adapt the code from the test examples.
 Start out with a single small (1200x1200) image and make sure you can get it to work.
 Then make sure you can get it to work on a single large image of your own, and then a folder of images.
 Finally, build up your own project as you see fit with your own directory structure.
 Good luck!

 If you have any problems/suggestions, please open an issue or PR.

+## To do
+- Add license
+- Clean up readme

-### Acknowledgments
+## Acknowledgments
 Code developed for the multi-camera array microscope (MCAM) project in the Computational Optics Lab (http://horstmeyer.pratt.duke.edu/) and the Naumann Lab (https://www.naumannlab.org/) at Duke University.